 - examine the part they play in perpetuating or challenging gender stereotypes

 - equip their pupils to demand a more gender-equal world

 - better represent women and their achievements in their curriculum and resources

 - engage parents and carers in these conversations

-We are running an externally evaluated pilot in five primary schools in the London Borough of Camden, testing our model and resources, and the findings of the pilot will be published in summer 2019.
+We are running an externally evaluated pilot in five primary schools in the London Borough of Camden, testing our model and resources, and the findings of the pilot will be published in autumn 2019.
 The pilot started in schools in September with a two hour inset session to all staff.
-Throughout the school year, staff will be using our school-wide resources and delivering our 77 National Curriculum compliant lessons, across 12 subject areas for every year group and the Early Years.
+Throughout the school year, staff were using our school-wide resources and delivering our 77 National Curriculum compliant lessons, across 12 subject areas for every year group and the Early Years.
 Each lesson is designed to meet dual goals: covering the specific learning objectives as set out in the National Curriculum and also specific gender learning objectives.
 We are also running workshops for parents and carers in all pilot schools.

 The pilot outcomes will inform wider roll-out of the model, through middle tier organisations – Local Authorities, Multi-Academy Trusts and Independent school chains.
 If you represent a middle tier organisation which may be interested in participating in a second phase pilot then please do get in touch.

 In the meantime we are continuing to roll out our programme in individual schools across Greater London, with 12 new schools joining in September 2019.

 Driving Social Change